 - Enter a reason for initiating the action on the device(s), which will be used later for auditing purposes.

 - Click on Remote Restart, or Remote Shutdown, or Clear App data to execute the required action on the device(s).

 Scheduling device actions

-To systematically execute Remote Restart and Remote Shutdown, you can configure a schedule based on which these actions will be initiated on devices in bulk.
-This eases out device maintenance issues for unattended devices such as Point of Sale devices, digital signage devices, etc.
+To systematically execute Remote Restart and Remote Shutdown, you can configure a schedule based on which these actions will be initiated on the devices in bulk.
+This eases out device maintenance issues for unattended devices like Point of Sale (POS) devices, digital signage devices, etc.

 - Scheduled Remote Restart